 Thank you to our funding partners: King County Mental Illness and Drug Dependency Levy, United Way of King County, City of Seattle and the following cities: Auburn, Bellevue, Burien, Covington, Des Moines, Federal Way, Issaquah, Kenmore, Kirkland, Redmond, Sammamish, Shoreline and Tukwila.

-Teen Link is nationally accredited by CONTACT USA.
+Teen Link is nationally accredited by International Council for Helplines.